 It caught everyone by surprise when Raspberry Pi Foundation launched Raspberry Pi 4 Model B on 24th June 2019 because from the interview with Eben Upton, by Tom’s Hardware, it should not come in 2019 🙂

 Anyway, I believe most of us are happy and excited to see Raspberry Pi 4 Model B being launched earlier than expected.
-Let’s take a look at what are the improvements and I will elaborates 5 major upgrades that you might love or maybe….
+Let’s take a look at what are the improvements and I will elaborate 5 major upgrades that you might love or maybe….
 Hate??
-Let’s start with the overview.
+Let’s start!

 Picture tells a thousand words, while maintaining the PCB size and most of the components layout, Raspberry Pi design team had again amazed us by squeezing many upgrades that we anticipate for so long.

-1. Upgrade of SDRAM from DDR2 to DDR4, and upto 4GB!
+1. Upgrade of SDRAM from DDR2 to DDR4, up to 4GB

 2. Boosting Processor Performance with Cortex-A72 instead of Cortex-A53

 It will not be Raspberry Pi 4 without the upgrade of processor right?
 Raspberry Pi 4 B has upgraded the processor from BCM2837, Cortex-A53 on Raspberry Pi 3B+ to BCM2711, Cortex-A72 that focus on performance.
 According to Processor Digest, A72 is bigger core that comes with more L1 and L2 cache.
-While A72 may consume more power, the 28nm technology on new BCM2711 actually offers better power efficiency compared to 40nm SoC on Raspberry Pi 3 B+.
+While A72 may consume more power, the 28nm technology on new BCM2711 actually offers lower power compared to 40nm SoC on Raspberry Pi 3 B+.
 Overall, you will see better performance on Raspberry Pi 4 B with the quad-core A72 processor running at 1.5GHz.
 Of course with higher performance, it will dissipate more heat, so if you feel your Raspberry Pi 4 Model B is warmer, it is normal, get an enclosure with a cooling fan for it.
 Keep it cool!

 3. True Gigabit Ethernet Port

 There is a change that you might not like, though.
 The Ethernet port is being swapped with 2 USB ports.
-I believe the reason behind this swap is to place Ethernet port close to the PoE (Power over Ethernet) pins and further shorten the PoE power tracks on PCB.
-This will improves the efficiency of PoE and should also reduce any noise.
+I believe the reason behind this swap is to place the Ethernet close to PoE (Power over Ethernet) pins and further shorten the PoE power tracks on PCB.
+This improves the efficiency of PoE.
 With that we are pretty sure Raspberry Pi 4 Model B will still be fully compatible with the official Raspberry Pi PoE HAT.

-Raspberry Pi 4 B implements two USB 3.0 ports only, though.
-And that are sufficient for many projects that require high speed USB connection like media server, data logging, USB to SATA hub, or high speed & resolution USB camera.
+Raspberry Pi 4 B only implements two USB 3.0 ports though, and that is sufficient for many projects that require high speed USB connection like media server, data logging, USB to SATA hub, or high speed & resolution USB camera.
 Best of all, USB3.0 is backward compatible, you can still connect all your USB 2.0 devices (mouse, keyboard, webcam, flash drive, etc) to these blue color ports 🙂

-5. 4K Multimedia with 2 x Micro HDMI supporting Dual Display
+5. 4K Video with 2 x Micro HDMI that support Dual Display

 Computer is always good for multimedia projects, and we know there are many Raspberry Pis being used as media box, computer laptop, kiosk or advertisement panel.
 You will love this upgrade, Raspberry Pi 4 Model B comes with VideoCore VI that supports: